jrbrowning/jrbrowning.github.io/README.md

-This page is built using the Start Bootstrap theme.
+This site is built using the Start Bootstrap theme.

-I am in the process of personalizaing it to make it my own.

-But until that time, giving credit where credit is due!
+I'm using it as a placeholder until mid-july when I replace it with a custom version of my own.

 # [Start Bootstrap](http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)